 In lieu of flowers, donations can be made to the William J. Hebard Memorial Scholarship Fund at Marquette University.

-To send flowers to Dorothy "Dottie" H. Biwer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dorothy "Dottie" H. Biwer, please visit our floral store.